 Continue nonmeditation for 5-10 minutes or more.
 You can also do this for a second or two during daily activities whenever you remember it.

 At the end of the session, do the Embodiment Sequence, for connecting the body of plain awareness with the physical body.

 First notice the open mind space together with the head, neck and heart area.
 Then notice the open mind space with the head, chest and the rest of the body, just by feeling the skin and insides of the physical body.

-Five Refuges, Short Bodhicitta, Dedication of Merit and Bow
+Five Refuges, Bodhicitta Prayer, Dedication of Merit and Bow

 To finish your practice session, chant the Five Refuges (click for audio) three times in your own language.